The stable Adams operations on Hermitian K-theory: Grothendieck--Witt groups of representations

-\begin{thm} Assume that the (base-change of the) group $G$ is split reductive over $A$.
-Then for every $i \in \ZZ$, the morphism $\GW^{2i}(A;G) \to \GW^{2i}(K;G)$ is injective. \end{thm} \begin{proof} We have a commutative diagram where rows are exact sequences (constructed in \cite[Theorem 2.6]{Walter03})
+\begin{thm} Let $A$ be a Dedekind domain with quotient field $K$, such that $2 \in A^\times$, and let $G$ be a split reductive group scheme over $A$.
+Then for every $i \in \ZZ$, the morphism $\GW^{2i}(A;G) \to \GW^{2i}(K;G_K)$ is injective. \end{thm} \begin{proof} We have a commutative diagram where rows are exact sequences (constructed in \cite[Theorem 2.6]{Walter03})

-in which the vertical arrows are induced by the extension of scalars, and $K_0(A;G)$ (resp.\ $K_0(K;G)$) denotes the Grothendieck group of the triangulated category $\Db(P_A)$ (resp.\ $\Db(P_K)$).
+in which the vertical arrows are induced by the extension of scalars, and $K_0(A;G)$ (resp.\ $K_0(K;G_K)$) denotes the Grothendieck group of the triangulated category $\Db(P_A)$ (resp.\ $\Db(P_K)$).
 Denoting by $K_0(R_A)$ (resp.\ $K_0(R_K)$) the Grothendieck group of the category $R_A$ (resp.\ $R_K$), the natural morphisms $K_0(R_A) \to K_0(A;G)$ and $K_0(R_K) \to K_0(K;G)$ are isomorphisms (their inverses are constructed using the Euler characteristic).
-Since the morphism $\K_0(R_A) \to \K_0(R_K)$ is an isomorphism by \cite[Th\'eor\`eme 5]{Serre68b}, so is $K_0(A;G) \to K_0(K;G)$.
-On the other hand, we have $\W^{2i-1}(K;G)=0$ by Lemma~\ref{lem:Wittabelian}.
-We deduce that the morphism $\GW^{2i-1}(A;G) \to \GW^{2i-1}(K;G)$ is surjective.
+Since the morphism $\K_0(R_A) \to \K_0(R_K)$ is an isomorphism by \cite[Th\'eor\`eme 5]{Serre68b}, so is $K_0(A;G) \to K_0(K;G_K)$.
+On the other hand, we have $\W^{2i-1}(K;G_K)=0$ by Lemma~\ref{lem:Wittabelian}.
+We deduce that the morphism $\GW^{2i-1}(A;G) \to \GW^{2i-1}(K;G_K)$ is surjective.

 Next consider the commutative diagram where rows are exact sequences (see again \cite[Theorem 2.6]{Walter03})

 The indicated surjectivity and bijectivity have been obtained above, and the injectivity in Proposition~\ref{prop:W_G_inj}.
 The statement then follows from a diagram chase. \end{proof}